 Bearing failure due to water | Bearing failure analysis

 It is not about whether water imparts harm but rather how it does.
-Knowing these bearing failure causes and damage helps in setting important dryness targets and also helps in bearing failure investigations.
+Knowing these bearing failure causes and damages helps in setting important dryness targets and also helps in bearing failure investigations.
 Further, when water contamination is unavoidable, understanding these water-induced failure modes can be valuable in the selection of lubricants, bearings, and seals for defensive purposes, etc.

 Water: The Scourge of our Machines